sarah-antillia/Tensorflow-Image-Segmentation-EBHI-SEG-Colorectal-Cancer/README.md

 <b>Colorectal-Cancer Polyp Statistics</b><br>
 <img src ="./projects/TensorflowSlightlyFlexibleUNet/EBHI-SEG-Colorectal-Cancer/_Statistics.png" width="512" height="auto"><br>
 <br>
 As shown above, the number of images of train and valid dataset is not necessarily large.
+Probably, an online dataset augmentation strategy may be effective to improve segmentation accuracy.
 <br>

 <br>